Net Zero Retrofit Planning Process

 Step 7 - Implementation Project Management

-In Canada local experienced general contractors can be referred for project implementation.
-Our service provides the NZR analysis and planning.
+Note that our service provides the NZR analysis and planning.
 Consequently decisions are independent of manufacturer or contractor bias.
 You receive the best advice independent of other influences.

 Note - Net Zero also means you have to most likely use renewable fuels (typically solar).
 This is also a fuel transition plan.